yuval1121/Remote-Jobs-Proj/README.md

 $ docker exec -it frontend sh
 $ npm test

+# The E2E test will validate on the default data, if you need to reset the data just run
+$ docker-compose down
+$ docker-compose up -d

 # To run E2E tests, first make the backend is running and then run the following commands
 $ docker exec -it frontend sh
 $ npm run cy:run